30 Days of Night (film): Critical reception

 On the review aggregation site Rotten Tomatoes, the film has an approval rating of 50% based on 156 reviews, with an average rating of 5.5/10.
 The site's critics consensus states: "While 30 Days of Night offers a few thrills, it ultimately succumbs to erratic execution."
 Metacritic reports a weighted average score of 53 out of 100 based on 29 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert gave the film 2.5 stars out of a possible 4.
 He criticized several plot holes, such as the vampires moving with supernatural speed in some attacks, but ponderous slowness in others, but also singled out Danny Huston for being "quite convincing" as the vampire leader, and summed up the film as "well-made, well-photographed, and plausibly acted, and is better than it needs to be."

 Home media

 30 Days of Night was released February 26, 2008 on DVD, Blu-ray, and UMD for PlayStation Portable in the United States.
-The video sold 1,386,716 million copies earning a profit of over $26,524,542 million.
+The video sold 1,386,716 copies earning a profit of over $26,524,542.